 Have you ever flown with children?
 Have you ever flown on your own with children?
 Don’t unless you have to.
 It is the curse of the expat wife.
-I remember somebody once asking Mr Incredible what it was like to fly with the kids.
+I remember somebody once asking my husband what it was like to fly with the kids.
 “Oh, it’s no bother”, he replied breezily.
 Yes, that would be because he’s never travelled solo with the children.
 It is a real treat and I would like to share just a few of my highlights with you.

 There was the time Sweetpea had an allergic reaction to an insect bite and swelled up an hour into a seven-hour flight from Lagos.
 The short version is that, as she was a cat’s whisker under two, the cabin crew wouldn’t give her Piriton (an antihistamine).
 We were med-evaced off the plane at Heathrow by which point she looked like a tiny version of the Marshmellow Man from Ghostbusters.
 Yeah, that was just fab.